Jaseci-Labs/jaseci/examples/CanoniCAI/CCAI_codelab.md

 ```
 This will launch a Django RESTful API server at localhost and port 3000.
 The Jaseci server supports a wide range of API endpoints.
-All the `jsctl` commands we have used throughput this tutorial have an equivalent API endpoint, such as `walker_run` and `sentinel_register`.
+All the `jacctl` commands we have used throughput this tutorial have an equivalent API endpoint, such as `walker_run` and `sentinel_register`.
 As a matter of fact, the entire development journey in this tutorial can be done completely with a remote jaseci server instance.
 You can go to `localhost:3000/docs` to check out all the available APIs.